-- 1. No dual credit course will be offered if it appears to be a duplicate of a course offered current at Illini West High School. - Courses offered as a dual credit course will be considered a part of the formal curriculum of Illini West High School.
+- 1. Dual credit courses may be offered even if it appears to be a duplicate of a course currently offered at Illini West High School. - Courses offered as a dual credit course will be considered a part of the formal curriculum of Illini West High School.
 This means that these courses will count toward a student's extracurricular eligibility, class rank and grade point average.